BGP AS Path Policy Checker

 Which route formats can I paste?

-Use one route per line.
-CSV rows, pipe-separated rows, and common BGP table lines are accepted as long as a prefix and one or more ASNs can be found.
+Paste one route per line.
+CSV rows, pipe-separated rows, and common BGP table lines work when the row contains AS path values that can be parsed.

-Why does a row show an AS path parse rejection?
+Why did a row reject with an AS path parse finding?

-Does the rightmost ASN always mean the origin?
+Does the rightmost ASN always prove the origin?

-No. It evaluates pasted route text in the page and does not open BGP sessions, query routers, or collect live route tables.
+No. It evaluates pasted route text in the page and does not open BGP sessions, query routers, collect live route tables, or change network policy.

 Glossary: